Best Photo Storage and Backup Methods

 It isn’t necessary to back up every scrap of data.
 Some data has no real importance.
 I’m like many people who simply horde data because I can.
 I am a little selective, though, when it comes to backing up data.
 Although gigabytes of disk space is relatively cheap nowadays, it still has a price tag and can get expensive when backing it up.
 Larger disks that are filled with data also take a good while for systems to run their indexing and other operating background processes.
 So it’s worthwhile having a filing system in the data storage system where important data can be differentiated from non-important data.

 For the photographer, of course, there are photo assets.
 We take photos and store them, so we naturally think these are important for backing up.
-What about the software licence details and other resources supporting the editing workflow?
+What about the licences and details of the software and other resources supporting the editing workflow?
+Are these backed up anywhere?

 I try to determine how much my data will grow over the foreseeable years.
 It’s not too difficult to take a rough cut by totting up the number of files created over the last year as a percentage of the total.
-Then use this percentage to roughly reveal the number of gigabytes of data created in a year.
+Then use this percentage to roughly reveal the number of gigabytes of data growth that will created in the coming years.

 Photo Storage Backup Devices and Frequency